arviz-devs/arviz-plots/docs/source/contributing/docs.md

 page is already open on the browser, there is no need for the viewdocs job because the documentation is always rendered on the same path; refreshing the page from the browser is enough.

+The example gallery requires processing the python scripts in order to execute each once per backend in order to generate the png or html+javascript preview.
+Therefore, it is the most time consuming step of generating the documentation.
+As very often we'll work on the part of the docs not related to the example gallery, the command `tox -e nogallerydocs` will generate the documentation without the example gallery, which allows for much faster iteration when writing documentation.
+This also means for example the `minigallery` directive in the docstrings won't work, and sphinx will output warnings about it when using this option.

 ## How to add examples to the gallery
 Examples in the gallery are written in the form of python scripts.